-Whilst we are aware of a number of LACs who have sound skills and knowledge when it comes to disability and sometimes progressive neurological conditions, it is not the norm.
+Whilst we are aware of a number of LACs who have sound skills and knowledge when it comes to disability and sometimes progressive neurological conditions and the benefits that forms of assistive technology provides, it is not the norm.
 Conditions such as multiple sclerosis are characterised by many hidden symptoms which are often not being explored during the planning assessment.
 Standing out amongst these often hidden symptoms such as fatigue, continence and heat intolerance, is the changes that multiple sclerosis can have on a person's cognition.

-Cognitive changes or deficits are difficult to identify when given ample time and exposure to someone with these symptoms.
+Cognitive changes or deficits are difficult to identify unless given ample time and exposure to someone with these symptoms.
 But when assessments do not explore such a possibility, assessors are not skilled or given scope to drill down and discover the extent of these symptoms, then the likelihood that they are given due attention is unlikely.
 MS can and does affect a person's ability to pay attention, retain short term memory, process information at normal speed and undertake executive functioning tasks such as planning, problem solving and flexibility of thought or insight.
-Not realising that these deficits could be affecting the answers being provided is, we believe, a major contributor to plans being developed which do not provide the necessary supports which can combat or help manage cognitive change.
+Not realising that these deficits could be affecting the answers being provided is, we believe, a major contributor to plans being developed which do not provide the necessary supports, including assistive technology, which can combat or help manage cognitive change.

-Whilst we are very pleased to have recently been invited by the NDIA to provide material for a "Fact Sheet for Multiple Sclerosis", we have not yet been advised as to how this material will be used or if, and how, the Fact Sheet will be promulgated throughout the Agency.
+Whilst we are very pleased to have recently been invited by the NDIA to provide material for a "Snapshot on Multiple Sclerosis", we have not yet been advised as to how this material will be used or if, and how, the Snapshot will be promulgated throughout the Agency.

 We believe that Support Coordination should be mandatory in plans for people with a progressive neurological condition such as MS so that a plan can be implemented appropriately, in a timely fashion and without the potential risk that funds will be used inappropriately.
-Allied health support is also integral to managing some of the visible and hidden symptoms of MS and other neurological conditions.
+Allied health support is also integral to managing some of the visible and hidden symptoms of MS and other neurological conditions, including recommendations for the use of appropriate forms of assistive technology.
 Funding is essential to allow people to continue treatment by trained professionals such as a physiotherapist or exercise physiologist, to manage pain, maintain mobility, reduce fatigue, reduce falls and improve a person's ability to remain in, or re-enter, the workforce.
+This includes support for recommending and implementing appropriate forms of assistive technology.
 Often the need for these supports is not understood by planners and LACs.